Totem-gdn/Totem-2D-Avatar/README.md

 # Production Pipeline

 The following is a the production pipeline steps.

-Its only relevent for those intedning to alter or augment the character.
+> It’s only relevent for those intedning to alter or augment the character.
+All you need to know to use the character is above.

 ## PSB Rig